seank/freeems-loader/README.txt

 1. "apt-get update && apt-get install  qt4-qmake libqt4-dev"

-2. Download, build and install QSerialPort.
-It can be found here http://gitorious.org/inbiza-labs/qserialport

-3. Simply type "qmake && make all" and hit enter!
+2. Simply type "qmake && make -f Release" and hit enter!
-3a.
-For Fedora users type "qmake-qt4 && make all"
+2a.
+For Fedora users type "qmake-qt4 && make -f Release"

-3. To execute your freshly built loader type "./FreeEMS_Loader"
+3. execute your freshly built loader by typing "./FreeEMS_Loader"

 It's as easy as that!